Day Trip Canal Routes

 The first stretch runs through woodland, passing the occasional farm as well as two of the attractive cast iron bridges that are a feature of the North Oxford Canal.
 These take the towing path over James Brindley’s original late 18th century contour line of the canal which was shortened in 1830.

-After one and a half hours you navigate the small tunnel at Newbold, after which most people look for a mooring before or after the next bridge, to take advantage of one of the two pubs, the ‘Barley Mow’ and the ‘Boat’, that adjoin the canal at right angles (this is because the original canal ran in front of the pubs but is now a lane).
+After one and a half hours you navigate the small tunnel at Newbold, after which most people look for a mooring before or after the next bridge, to take advantage of the ‘Barley Mow’ pub, that adjoins the canal at right angles (this is because the original canal ran in front of the pub but is now a lane).
 In Newbold churchyard you can see the remains of the earlier tunnel and there is another pub, the ‘Crown’, near the shops.

 Half an hour after Newbold you pass another cast iron bridge over a dead end leading to Rugby Wharf (you can turn here), then cross two aqueducts over the River Swift and a road.
 A ‘Harvester’ is on the left -moor opposite or beside the picnic area after the next bridge to visit the pub or the nearby shops.